digin1/digin1.github.io/content/about/about.md

 - **Masters Degree in IT Security** from Nottingham Trent University, United Kingdom (2021-2022)
 - **Bachelors Degree in Information Technology** from Mahatma Gandhi University, India (2012-2016)

-## Technical Skills
+## What I Do

-My diverse background has allowed me to develop expertise in multiple areas including:
+My diverse background has allowed me to develop expertise in multiple areas:
-- Front-end development with React and modern JavaScript
-- Back-end development using C# and PHP
+- **Full-Stack Development**: Building modern web applications with React, Node.js, Flask, and Python
+- **Research Tools**: Creating specialized tools for scientific data visualization and analysis
-- Linux system administration and server management
+- **System Administration**: Managing Linux servers, Docker containers, and cloud infrastructure
-- IT security assessment and implementation
+- **IT Security**: Implementing security best practices and conducting assessments
-- Web application architecture and optimization

 I'm always eager to learn new technologies and methodologies to enhance my skill set and deliver better solutions.